enrichman/stegosecrets/README.md

 StegoSecretS combines [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption, [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) and [steganography](https://en.wikipedia.org/wiki/Steganography)!

-It helps you sharing a secret among other trusted peers, keeping a minimum threshold of keys to recover the original one.
+It helps you share a secret among other trusted peers, keeping a minimum threshold of keys to recover the original one.
-The partial keys will be also hidden inside images, adding an additional layer of "security".
+The partial keys will also be hidden inside images, adding an additional layer of "security".

 ***Note:** the project is under active development.
 The APIs are subject to change!*